lleseur/pkg/README.md

 By default, those 3 functions will call respectively `build_default`, `install_default`, `remove_default`.
 This behavior can be overriden by redefining the functions in a `makerc` file placed in the package's directory.
 Before calling any function, `makerc` is sourced by ./make.
+The script will also source the `env.conf` file from the repository's root directory, and export all the variables defined in it.

 Default functions available:
- * `build_default` will source an `env.conf` file from the repository's root directory, then if a Makefile is found, it will call `make`, otherwist it will exit successfully.
+ * `build_default` if a Makefile is found, it will call `make`, otherwist it will exit successfully.
  * `install_default` will call `make install` if a Makefile exists, otherwise it will exit successfully.
    If the variable "ELEVATED_INSTALL" is defined, it will run `make install` as root.
  * `remove_default` will call `make uninstall` if a Makefile exists, otherwise it will exit successfully.